Bailando 2021: Eliminated Round 13: "Judges' team-up challenge"

 The couples performed a dance and song chosen by one the judges.

 On September 10, Hernán Piquín was absent from the judges' stand for work reasons.
-In his place was the actor, radio presenter, producer, theater director and former participant Federico Bal.
+In his place was the actor, theater producer and former participant Federico Bal.
 Bal returned on September 15, this time, to replace Ángel de Brito (who was not present for personal reasons).
 On September 17, he returned to take the place of Piquín.

 On September 17, in addition to Piquín's absence, Guillermina Valdés also did not attend the program due to another work commitment.
 In her place was the dancer, TV host, former participant and former BAR judge Lourdes Sanchez.